ElementsProject/lightning/doc/FAQ.md

 ### Are there any issues if my node changes its IP address?
 What happens to the channels if it does?

 There is no risk to your channels if your IP address changes.
-However, be sure to change your announced address (or [setup a TOR hidden service](TOR.md)) in your config so that others can establish connections at your new address !
+Other nodes might not be able to connect to you, but your node can still connect to them.
+But c-lightning also has an integrated IPv4/6 address discovery mechanism.
+If your node detects an new public address, it will update its announcement.
+For this to work binhind a NAT router you need to forward the TCP port 9735 to your node.

+Alternatively, you can [setup a TOR hidden service](TOR.md) for your node that will also work well behind NAT firewalls.

 ### Can I have two hosts with the same public key and different IP addresses, both online and operating at the same time?